 World Leprosy Day was the idea of the great French humanitarian, Raoul Follereau, who dedicated many years to fundraising and helping those affected by leprosy.
 Initially, this day of prayer was to achieve two things.
 First, Follereau believed that those affected by leprosy should receive the same respect, dignity and quality of care as any other patient.
 Second, he wanted greater awareness of the disease in order to change attitudes and to reduce stigma.

 60 years later, those are still the objectives of World Leprosy Day, though we also invite people to give a gift that supports daily efforts working to achieve those goals.

-The particular day was chosen to commemorate the death of famous Indian nationalist leader, peace activist and celebrated global icon, Mahatma Gandhi, who once said, “Eliminating leprosy is the only work I have not been able to complete in my lifetime.”
+The particular day, the final Sunday in January, was chosen to commemorate the death of famous Indian nationalist leader, peace activist and celebrated global icon, Mahatma Gandhi, who once said, “Eliminating leprosy is the only work I have not been able to complete in my lifetime.”
 Through World Leprosy Day, we hope that we can move closer to finish the work that Gandhi could not.

 We can’t do it without you.
 We need you to help raise awareness.
 World Leprosy Day is not-yet-recognized by the United Nations.
 In order to eliminate the disease, the ‘people in charge’ need to see that leprosy is an important issue to many of us around the world.

 Plenty of North Americans believe that leprosy is a long-gone disease.
 We use the words “leper” and “leprosy” as colourful metaphors to describe the problems of society.
 The reality is so different; each year, between 200 and 300,000 people are newly diagnosed with the disease, and millions continue to live with the horrible consequences of it.